vitalk/ansible-nginx-proxy/README.md

 `roles/nginx-proxy/templates/myapp.j2` and point to it via `nginx_app_config` variable.

-Note.
+### Note about relative import

 Ansible imports paths relative to the playbook you play, so this layout...

 ```shell
 $ tree